stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 <img src="https://github.com/stephanrauh/ngx-extended-pdf-viewer/blob/main/projects/ngx-extended-pdf-viewer/example.png?raw=true">

+## What's going to be new in version 17?

+Version 17 removes a couple of features.
+The growing popularity of the library and the rapid evolution of the base library pdf.js result in a flood of issues and hard-to-solve merge conflicts.
+To solve that problem, I'll remove some of the features that proved to cause too much works.

+Features to be removed:

+- Custom PDF backgrounds
+- Extended find bar.
+Pdf.js has added some of the features and supports an incredible support of languages and character sets, so it's better to abandon my implementation in favor of their implementation.
+This means that fuzzy search, multiple search teams, and the distinction between phrase search and word search are gone.

+If you need one of these feature - well, this is an open-source library.
+Contributors are welcome.
+It's just that I have to prune the library as long as I'm the only contributor.

 ## What's new in version 16?

 - Version 16.2 updates to pdf.js 3.4 (default branch) and pdf.js 3.5 (bleeding edge branch).